|

 Get critiqued, and get opinions on your stuff.
 Some people will be cruel—ignore them.
 Some people will be effusive because they’re scared of hurting your feelings—be gracious.
 And some people will give you good feedback—try to consider what they say, and then decide if you want to follow their direction.

 Be willing to try new things, new ways, new techniques, and explore new ideas.
 Also, remember: read good stuff; write good stuff.
 The work of other artists can be inspiring.
-The more you read and see and observe, the more ideas you’ll get.
+The more you read and see and observe, the more ideas you’ll get and the better you will write.

 That’s all the advice I have.
 Beyond that, follow your heart.